Arthritis and Back Pain Relief

 Mark Fishman MD, a professor of stem cell and regenerative biology at Harvard University has commented that he believes regenerative medicine will prove to be third big wave of transformative medicine, following the control of infectious disease, and todays use of immunotherapies to fight cancer.

 The bottom line is that many researchers believe cellular therapy has the potential to change medicine as we know it.
+We believe that potential is real, and are doing all we can to find optimal treatment options for spine and joint pain that might help patients find pain relieve and restore activity without surgery.

 Improving Chances of Success with Cell Therapy